nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing the data file

 MedInfo data are saved as a JSON file `[JAR file location]/data/medinfo.json`.
-Advanced users are welcome to update the data directly by editing that data file.
+Advanced users can update the data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Edit the data file at your own risk!
 Any changes that make the data invalid will lead to MedInfo clearing